 activities activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding the best performance.

-sustainable investments with an environmental objective that do not take into account the criteria for funds currently report a very low percentage of investments that comply with the EU Taxonomy.

-environmentally sustainable economic activities under the EU-Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy. objective that are not aligned with the EU Taxonomy is thus 95.00%